conduktor/conduktor-gateway-demos/chaos/Readme.md

 ```
 Conduktor Gateway exposes a REST API to configure the chaos features.

-The command below will create a duplicate message on produce interceptor against the tenant `someCluster`, instructing Conduktor Gateway to inject duplicate records on produce requests.
+The command below will create a duplicate message on produce interceptor against the virtual cluster `someCluster`, instructing Conduktor Gateway to inject duplicate records on produce requests.

 ```bash